hschellman/DataChallengeWork-loginator/_sources/Intro.rst.txt

-batch    scripts needed for batch submission tests    sample scripts to exercise the code fcl      example fcl files
+batch    scripts needed for batch submission tests    sample scripts to exercise the code fcl      example fcl files docs     documentation
 ======   ===================================

-and some utility scripts to setup.
+and some utility scripts to setup, tar up your code and make maintenance easier